CarlosMabrey/guitarLessonsChat/docs/CHAT_FEATURE.md

 ## 2. Chat API & Backend

 ### `/src/pages/api/chat.js`

+---

+## 3. File Uploads in Chat

+You can now upload tab files directly in the chat interface to share and analyze guitar tablature with the AI assistant.

+### How to Use
+- In the chat page, use the "Upload Tab File" section below the chat input.
+- Click "Choose File" and select a supported file (e.g., `.txt`, `.gp`, `.gp3`, `.gp4`, `.gp5`, `.gpx`, `.pdf`).
+- Click "Send File" to upload the file to the chat.
+- The file name will appear in the chat, and the AI will process the content (for `.txt` files, the tab content will be included directly in the conversation).

+### Supported File Types
+- Plain text tablature (`.txt`)
+- Guitar Pro files (`.gp`, `.gp3`, `.gp4`, `.gp5`, `.gpx`)
+- PDF files (`.pdf`)

+Other formats may be acknowledged but not parsed in detail.

+### Backend Processing
+- The backend uses `formidable` to handle file uploads via `multipart/form-data`.
+- For `.txt` files, the file content is read and sent as a user message to the AI.
+- For other file types, the filename is included as a placeholder message.
+- The AI can analyze, summarize, or visualize the uploaded tab where possible.

+### Troubleshooting
+- If file uploads fail, check your network connection and ensure the file type is supported.
+- Only one file may be uploaded per message.
+- Large files or unsupported formats may not be processed.

+---
 - **Purpose:** Handles chat POST requests, processes messages, and returns AI responses.
 - **How it works:**
   - Receives message array and (optionally) API key.